pronoypatra/agentresearch/README.md

 - Enhanced theorem/proof extraction
 - Interactive visualization of knowledge graphs
 - Learning from user feedback
+- Database-backed checkpointing for production
+- LangSmith integration for observability

 ## Key Features in Detail